 - New Ventures Realty Corporation ("NVRC") is a realty firm established on August 24, 1995.
 NVRC is authorized to acquire and develop land but it does not engage in the subdivision business.
 Land suitable for use as service station sites, bulk plants or sales offices are purchased by NVRC, which are then leased to Petron for use in the latter's operation.
-NVRC's wholly-owned subsidiary, Las Lucas Development Corporation, which was acquired in 2003, was later renamed "Las Lucas Construction and Development Corporation" upon approval by the SEC in September 2009. - Petrogen Insurance Corporation ("Petrogen") is a wholly owned subsidiary of Petron incorporated on August 23, 1996.
+NVRC's wholly-owned subsidiary, Las Lucas Development Corporation, which was acquired in 2003, was later renamed "Las Lucas Construction and Development Corporation" upon approval by the SEC in September 2009.
+In 2012, NVRC acquired 100% of Parkville Estates and Development Corporation and 60% of Mariveles Landco Corporation. - Petrogen Insurance Corporation ("Petrogen") is a wholly owned subsidiary of Petron incorporated on August 23, 1996.
 It serves the insurance requirements of Petron and its allied business partners such as contractors, suppliers and dealers.